ArcherHeffern/System-Creation/debugging_and_understanding_codebases.md

 2. Use your best judgement for when to use these tools

 # Homework
 1. Watch [https://youtu.be/tzr7hRXcwkw?si=0QH7WTWNUdgp0LDO](this) video where John Carmack goes into his tooling and general process.
-John Carmack is one of the greatest programmers to ever exist, he invented the FPS genre, and his codebases are known for being beautiful and bug free, treat his words as gospel.
 2. Clone [TODO](this) respository and do X (exercises in debugging and understanding large codebases)